Out of Hours Cover

 We would recommend that all new-born foals are examined after birth.
 This examination covers a health assessment including for any deformities as well as an examination of the mare and her afterbirth.

-When submitting faeces, it should be in a clean bag, with as much air pushed out as possible.
+When submitting faeces, it should be in a clean bag, with as much air pushed out as possible or a pot (which are provided as part of the worming scheme).
 They should be as fresh as possible, and from various 'nuggets'.
 We require less than 10g!

 Surgery and Castration